-AusNet Services Ltd is an utilities-diversified business based in Australia.
-Ausnet Services shares (AST) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian Dollars.
+Ausnet Services is an utilities-diversified business based in Australia.
+Ausnet Services shares (AST) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian Dollar.
 Ausnet Services has a trailing 12-month revenue of around $1.9 billion.
 If you're looking to buy shares, check out the steps below.

 How to buy shares in Ausnet Services

 - Compare share trading platforms.
 To buy shares listed in Australia, you'll need to sign up to a broker with access to the ASX.
 Our table can help you choose.

 - Open and fund your brokerage account.
 Complete an application with your personal and financial details, such as your ID and tax file number.
 Fund your account with a bank transfer, PayPal or debit card.

 - Search for Ausnet Services.
 Find the share by name or ticker symbol: AST.
 Research its history to confirm it's a solid investment against your financial goals.

 - Purchase now or later.
 Buy today with a market order or use a limit order to delay your purchase until Ausnet Services reaches your desired price.
 Look into dollar-cost averaging to spread out your risk, which smooths out buying at consistent intervals and amounts.